 Author

-Whether you operate a physician practice or clinic, imaging center, ambulatory surgery center (ASC), acute care hospital, or all of the above, it is important to understand how your billed charges compare to the charges of other providers in your area.
-In this blog we discuss five reasons you need to know how your charges compare to other providers and to standard benchmarks.
+Whether you operate a physician practice or clinic, imaging center, ambulatory surgery center (ASC), acute care hospital, or all of the above, it is important to understand how your billed charges compare to the charges of other providers in your area when you set your own charges.
+In this blog we discuss five reasons why you need to know how your charges compare to other providers and to standard benchmarks.

 Thirty-three states[1] have laws limiting providers’ ability to “balance bill” the patient for any outstanding amount above the allowed amount paid by an insurer for out-of-network services in some or all circumstances.
 Part of the December 2020 No Surprises Act established federal limits on balance billing, which took effect in 2022.[2]
 Many state laws set UCR limits on the amounts insurers and patients must pay for out-of-network services.
-Your medical practice or facility can receive more timely payments with fewer disputed charges by knowing how your charges compare to UCR benchmarks.
+By knowing how your charges compare to UCR benchmarks, your medical practice or facility can receive more timely payments with fewer disputed charges.

 When health plans and patients disagree with medical providers about fair payment for out-of-network medical bills, some states mandate a binding independent dispute resolution (IDR) process.
 These laws often instruct independent arbiters to determine a fair payment based on UCR charges in the market, sometimes along with other metrics.
-Providers need to know how their charges compare to UCR benchmarks to know what offers to make or accept to resolve disputes.
+As a provider, you need to understand how your charges compare to UCR benchmarks to know what offers to make or accept to resolve disputes.

 Many states either require or have optional Personal Injury Protection (PIP) coverage as part of automobile insurance.[3]
 These policies cover the insured party’s injuries regardless of who is at fault in an accident.
 Unlike health insurance, few providers are in network for PIP plans.
 Most care is by out-of-network providers, and payment is based on the automobile insurer’s payment policies and dispute resolution processes.
 UCR benchmarks are frequently the basis of these policies and processes.
-Providers should know how their charges compare to these benchmarks to ensure you receive maximum payment according to policy rules and you know when to pursue dispute resolution or litigation.
+As a provider, you should know how your charges compare to these benchmarks to ensure you receive maximum payment according to policy rules and you know when you need to pursue dispute resolution or litigation.

 On October 29, 2020, the Centers for Medicare and Medicaid Services issued a final rule requiring many insurers to provide price and cost-sharing data to plan participants.
 This rule forced health plans to publish their negotiated rates.
-With greater price transparency, providers should know how their charges compare to your competitors’ and have an opportunity to make adjustments now that charges are public.
+With greater price transparency, you can see how your charges compare to your competitors’ and can make adjustments accordingly.

 Visit RPC’s website for more information on our data sources and methods.
 Contact us today to discuss our chargemaster analysis services and how we can help your practice maximize payments with minimal delays, difficulties, or litigation.